superkraft-io/rezonant/README.md

 7. Run `node init`
 8. Enter your project name and your manufacturer name
 9. Navigate back to your project and open either `visual_Studio.sln` or `xcode.code-worspace`

+- `IMPORTANT on Windows` Open the Visual Studio project in **USER** mode the first time, and the close Visual Studio and re-open the project in Admin mode

 ### Windows steps
 Open visual studio project and install NuGet packages: